-You have a single magic hour, so do not waste every minute considering apertures and sweet spots.
-Try and have a pre-conceived idea of the images you wish to shoot.
-Read my mountain gorilla guide and prepare yourself!
+You have a single magic hour, so do not waste your time, minute considering the minutia of apertures and sweet spots.
+Be prepared and have a pre-conceived idea of the images you wish to shoot.
+Read my mountain gorilla guide and enjoy yourself!

 The Mountain Gorilla Trek